GFT unlocks cloud benefits for $900 billion investment firm

 With its Cloud Services Framework, GFT provided a cost-effective migration based on proven methods and quantifiable milestones.

-The firm had mutiple teams, and the migration strategy varied among them.
+The firm had multiple teams, and the migration strategy varied among them.
 The GFT Migration Factory identified each team’s objectives and developed a strategy based on four key steps:

 - Determining how to migrate each application and quantify the benefits

 - Planning the migration sequence and system of governance

 - Designing a bespoke "factory" to integrate the resources of GFT, the firm, and AWS

 - Transferring knowledge to client teams to ensure self-sufficiency on the new tech stack

 This approach was designed to unify the various teams’ needs around one technology stack, provide scalability, and increase resources using cloud infrastructure.
 At the same time, it avoided pitfalls such as timeouts and the need to develop failure-prevention safeguards because of performance issues.